Ishikapathar/project1/README.md

 # project1
 This is my Repo
-My name is Ishika Pathar.
+My name is Ishika .